-- (1) principal and interest payment delinquencies; - (2) non-payment related defaults, if material; - (3) unscheduled draws on debt service reserves reflecting financial difficulties; - (4) unscheduled draws on credit enhancements reflecting financial difficulties; - (5) substitution of credit or liquidity providers, or their failure to perform; - (6) adverse tax opinions, the issuance by the Internal Revenue Service of proposed or final determinations of taxability, Notices of Proposed Issue (IRS Form 5701-TEB) or other material notices or determinations with respect to the tax status of the Bonds, or other material events affecting the tax status of the Bonds; - (7) modifications to rights of bondholders, if material; - (8) bond calls, if material, and tender offers; - (9) defeasances; - (10) release, substitution or sale of property securing repayment of the Bonds, if material; - (11) rating changes; - (12) bankruptcy, insolvency, receivership or similar event of the City; - (13) the consummation of a merger, consolidation, or acquisition involving the City or the sale of all or substantially all of the assets of the City, other than in the ordinary course of business, the entry into a definitive agreement to undertake such an action or the termination of a definitive agreement relating to any such actions, other than pursuant to its terms, if material; and - appointment of a successor or additional trustee or the change of name of the trustee, if material.
+- (1) principal and interest payment delinquencies; - (2) non-payment related defaults, if material; - (3) unscheduled draws on debt service reserves reflecting financial difficulties; - (4) unscheduled draws on credit enhancements reflecting financial difficulties; - (5) substitution of credit or liquidity providers, or their failure to perform; - (6) adverse tax opinions, the issuance by the Internal Revenue Service of proposed or final determinations of taxability, Notices of Proposed Issue (IRS Form 5701-TEB) or other material notices or determinations with respect to the tax status of the Series 2019B Bonds, or other material events affecting the tax status of the Series 2019B Bonds: - (7) modifications to rights of bondholders, if material; - (8) bond calls, if material, and tender offers; - (9) defeasances; - (10) release, substitution or sale of property securing repayment of the Bonds, if material; - (11) rating changes; - (12) bankruptcy, insolvency, receivership or similar event of the City; - (13) the consummation of a merger, consolidation, or acquisition involving the City or the sale of all or substantially all of the assets of the City, other than in the ordinary course of business, the entry into a definitive agreement to undertake such an action or the termination of a definitive agreement relating to any such actions, other than pursuant to its terms, if material; and - (14) appointment of a successor or additional trustee or the change of name of the trustee, if material. - (15) incurrence of a Financial Obligation of the obligated person, if material, or agreement to covenants, events of default, remedies, priority rights, or other similar terms of a Financial Obligation of the obligated person, any of which affect security holders, if material; and - (16) default, event of acceleration, termination event, modification of terms, or other similar events under the terms of a Financial Obligation of the obligated person, any of which reflect financial difficulties.